Interested in Applying for Financial Aid?

 Employee Tuition Assistance Waiver

-Texas Tech employees may qualify for an Employee Tuition Assistance waiver, which will waive tuition and fees for one course per semester for fall, spring, and summer terms.
+Texas Tech employees may qualify for a partial to full Employee Tuition Assistance waiver for one course per semester for fall, spring, and summer terms.

 For More Information

 Click here for information about